_

 Kathryn stood with her hands on her hips, not looking very happy in the slightest.
 "I thought we were continuing on to drop those aliens off to their conference.
 They're already late."

-"Yeah well, even with this distraction they'd still get there before their ship would of," Chakotay muttered, cringing slightly.
+"Yeah well, even with this distraction they'd still get there before their ship would have," Chakotay muttered, cringing slightly.

 "Ugh, do you ever listen to me at all?"
 Kathryn grumbled, dropping herself in her chair.